Ondo (music): Folk music and Obon

 Part of the Japanese Obon celebration involves participating in the local community dance.
 The tradition of the Bon dance, or Bon odori (盆踊り), dates back a few hundred years, and it is usually accompanied by the local tune.
 In recent times, new music has been used for Bon dance accompaniment, including late enka hits and music written specifically for bon dancing.
 The "ondo" rhythm has always been common in Japanese folk music, but even the newer music written for Bon dances has been written in this style.

 It is common to find names of newer music with the word "ondo" attached to it.
-For example, Japanese franchises such as anime, video games and tokusatsu TV series have their own ondo: the "Pekopon Shinryaku Ondo" (from Sergeant Frog), the Pokémon Ondo, the Naruto Ondo, the Hunter x Hunter Ondo, the Doraemon Ondo, Ojamajo Doremi Ondo, Ondo of Puyo Puyo, Shiawase Kyoryu Ondo, the Love Live!
+For example, Japanese franchises such as anime, video games and tokusatsu TV series have their own ondo: Umamusume's Tracen Ondo, the "Pekopon Shinryaku Ondo" (from Sergeant Frog), the Pokémon Ondo, the Naruto Ondo, the Hunter x Hunter Ondo, the Doraemon Ondo, Ojamajo Doremi Ondo, Ondo of Puyo Puyo, Shiawase Kyoryu Ondo, the Love Live!
 Sunshine!!
-Sunshine Pikkapika Ondo and even the Super Sentai series has several ondo songs such as Carranger Ondo, Bomb Dancing Megaranger, Hurricane Ondo, Bakuryu Kazoeuta, Let's Go On-do, Minna Summer DAY Ondo, Kyutama Ondo, Gyakuten Agesage Ondo and the Party People Ondo.
+Sunshine Pikkapika Ondo, and even the Super Sentai series has several ondo songs such as Carranger Ondo, Bomb Dancing Megaranger, Hurricane Ondo, Bakuryu Kazoeuta, Let's Go On-do, Minna Summer DAY Ondo, Kyutama Ondo, Gyakuten Agesage Ondo and the Party People Ondo.
 There is fan-made Touhou Ondo and DoDonPachi Ondo.
 Ondo were commonly used as the opening themes for anime in the 1960s and 70s, especially with Tatsunoko Productions.

 Even non-ondo music is starting to make the bon dance scene.
 The selection ranges from traditional sounding enka, such as Hikawa Kiyoshi's "Zundoko-bushi," to more modern non-Japanese hits, such as the Beach Boys' "Kokomo".